 Uncover the dark history of the Zanzibar slave trade on a tour of Stone Town.
 Visit the Dhow Harbour, Livingstone’s House, House of Tippu Tip, and the Anglican Church at the old slave market.
 Explore Mbweni ruins and Mangapwani slave caves.

-- Zanzibar Harbour - Visit Dhow Harbour in Malindi, where slave ships brought their human cargo from Bagamoyo to Zanzibar.
-The scent of cloves hangs heavy in the air as stevedores load and unload sacks of the region’s most valuable crops.
-Every day you’ll spot dhows arriving from the mainland with deliveries of flour and other goods not available on the islands.
-Fishermen deposit their catch here early in the morning.
+- Zanzibar Harbour - Explore Dhow Harbour in Malindi, a historic site where slave ships once transported their human cargo from Bagamoyo to Zanzibar.
+The air is filled with the aroma of cloves as workers busily load and unload sacks of the region’s prized crops.
+Daily, dhows arrive from the mainland, bringing flour and other goods not found on the…

-- Zanzibar Harbour - Visit Dhow Harbour in Malindi, where slave ships brought their human cargo from Bagamoyo to Zanzibar.
-The scent of cloves hangs heavy in the air as stevedores load and unload sacks of the region’s most valuable crops.
-Every day you’ll spot dhows arriving from the mainland with deliveries of flour and other goods not available on the islands.
-Fishermen deposit their catch here early in the morning.
+- Zanzibar Harbour - Explore Dhow Harbour in Malindi, a historic site where slave ships once transported their human cargo from Bagamoyo to Zanzibar.
+The air is filled with the aroma of cloves as workers busily load and unload sacks of the region’s prized crops.
+Daily, dhows arrive from the mainland, bringing flour and other goods not found on the islands.
+Early in the morning, fishermen bring in their fresh catch here.

 - Private transportation